Elders/Cronus/README.md

 ```

 ##IAggregateRootApplicationService - triggered by ICommand
-The application service is the place where commands are received and delivered to the addressed AggregateRoot.
-We also call these handlers *ApplicationService*.
+This is a handler where commands are received and delivered to the addressed AggregateRoot.
+We call these handlers *ApplicationService*.
 This is the *write side* in CQRS.

 You can/should/must...
 - you can load an aggregate root from the event store